Awards and Recognition

 - OHSU: Serving and Engaging LGBT Patients, Employees and Students

 National Research Corporation Consumer Choice

-For the 14th year in a row, the National Research Corporation has awarded OHSU Healthcare a Consumer Choice Award for the Portland-metro area.
+The National Research Corporation again recognized OHSU Healthcare with its Consumer Choice Award for the Portland-metro area in 2016.
 The NRC surveys 250,000 households nationwide and uses this coveted award to recognize those hospitals consumers say have the best image and reputation, overall quality, doctors and nurses.

 OHSU earns top honors for stroke care